manifold-systems/manifold/manifold-deps-parent/manifold-parts/README.md

 at compile time, and inherited behavior is merged into a single runtime object.
 * **Composition** solves the flexibility problem.
 Independent objects can be linked dynamically into a composite, allowing implementations and behavior to be configured at runtime.
 But composition sacrifices an important property of inheritance:
 *internal* polymorphism.
-A component's calls to its own methods cannot reach overrides supplied by the composite.
+A component's calls to its own methods (*self-calls*) cannot reach overrides supplied by the composite.

 Combining these two features in arbitrary compositions has remained an open problem in OO models for decades.